-So are national brands shut out of this valuable and powerful SEO practice?
+Are national brands shut out of local SEO?
 Not at all.
 National brands can take advantage of local SEO by creating localized landing pages and Google My Business listings in every city they want to rank for.
 Smart SEO agencies take advantage of every avenue to rank and drive traffic.

 General or National SEO refers to the art of ranking for generic terms which are not specific to a local business.

 There are many examples of National SEO.
 The simplest one is the page you are on.
-If you are reading this article, it is because Digital Authority Partners, as a company, decided to invest in SEO for the term “SEO agency.”
-This term is not tied to any specific city (we have offices in Chicago and San Diego) and it’s designed to attract potential leads for our company regardless of the location of the user searching for this service.
+If you are reading this article, it is because Digital Authority Partners, as a company, invested in SEO for the term “SEO agency.”
+This term is not tied to any specific city (we have offices in Chicago, Las Vegas, and San Diego) and it attracts potential leads for our company regardless of the location of the user searching for this service.

 If we wanted to rank for “SEO agency in San Diego” the strategy we would employ would be significantly different than if we want to rank for “SEO Agency.”
 That’s the easiest way to differentiate between the two SEO approaches.